Harry Stewart Jr.

-Harry Thaddeus Stewart Jr. (born July 4, 1924) is a retired U.S. Army Air Forces officer, a Distinguished Flying Cross (United States) recipient and a combat fighter pilots within the 332nd Fighter Group, best known as the all-African American Tuskegee Airmen.
+Harry Thaddeus Stewart Jr. (July 4, 1924 – February 2, 2025) was an American fighter pilot.
+He was an officer in the United States Army Air Forces, and a Distinguished Flying Cross recipient who served in the 332nd Fighter Group, best known as the all–African American Tuskegee Airmen.

-Stewart shot down three German aircraft in one day.
-He is one of only four Tuskegee Airmen to have earned three victories in a single day of aerial combat: Joseph Elsberry, Clarence Lester and Lee Archer.
+Stewart shot down three German aircraft in one day during World War II.
+He is one of only four Tuskegee Airmen, along with Joseph Elsberry, Clarence D. Lester and Lee Archer, to have earned three victories in a single day of aerial combat.

-Stewart was also a member of the all-African American 332nd Fighter Group Weapons pilot team that won the U.S. Air Force's inaugural "Top Gun" team competition in 1949.
-Stewart, along with George Hardy and fellow 1949 Top Gun winner James H. Harvey, are among the last surviving members of the Tuskegee Airmen.
+Stewart was also a member of the all-African American 332nd Fighter Group Weapons pilot team that won the United States Air Force's inaugural "Top Gun" team competition in 1949.
+Stewart, along with George Hardy and fellow 1949 Top Gun winner James H. Harvey, was among the last surviving members of the Tuskegee Airmen.
 The Tuskegee Airmen were awarded the Congressional Gold Medal in 2006.
-In 2019, Stewart co-wrote “Soaring to Glory: A Tuskegee Airman's Firsthand Account of World War II,” co-written by Philip Handleman.
+In 2019, Stewart co-wrote Soaring to Glory: A Tuskegee Airman's Firsthand Account of World War II, co-written by Philip Handleman.

-Early life, family
+Early life and family

-Stewart was born in Newport News, Virginia in 1924.

-After living near Langley Field, a United States Air Force base located between Hampton, Virginia and Newport News, Virginia, Stewart and his family moved to Queens, New York near LaGuardia Airport and the North Beach Airport when he was two years old.
+Stewart was born in Newport News, Virginia, on July 4, 1924.
+After living near Langley Field, a United States Air Force base located between Hampton, Virginia, and Newport News, Virginia, Stewart and his family moved to Queens near LaGuardia Airport and the North Beach Airport when he was two years old.

-Stewart was married to Delphine Alice Friend Stewart (October 14, 1926 - November 5, 2015) – the sister of a fellow Tuskegee Airman – until her passing at the age of 89.
+Stewart was married to Delphine Alice Friend Stewart (October 14, 1926 – November 5, 2015) – the sister of fellow Tuskegee Airman Robert Friend – until her death at the age of 89.
 They had one daughter, Lori Collette Stewart.